 - Promote socialization between residents and church volunteers;

 - Provide different crafts, arts and other activities for kids and teens; and

 - Provide fresh-grilled hot dogs and hamburgers, beverages and other food items to residents

-Each week, a team of 12 from a roster of 40 volunteers buys, prepares and cooks the hot dogs, chicken, veggie and beef hamburgers with all the trimmings, under the leadership of a Team Captain.
-Our partner, Frontline Outreach, provides the BBQ‘s, tables and equipment and delivers the refrigerated meat portion of the BBQ.
-Unfortunately, for the first time ever, three weeks were cancelled due to thunderstorms!
+Each week, a team volunteers buy, prepares and cooks the hot dogs, chicken, veggie and beef hamburgers with all the trimmings, under the leadership of a Team Captain.

-A special thank you goes to everyone who volunteered and to our community partners.
-Overall, it was a very successful year, only made possible through the support and engagement of our committed and enthusiastic volunteers, our partners, our congregation and its leaders.
+A special thank you goes to or volunteers community partners.
+Its successful is only made possible through the support and engagement of our committed and enthusiastic volunteers, our partners, our congregation and its leaders.